vectorgrp/sil-kit-adapters-qemu/eth/README.md

 Apart from SSH you can also log into the QEMU guest with the user ``root`` with password ``root``.

-Then ping the demo device four times:
+Then ping the demo device:

     root@silkit-qemu-demos-guest:~# ping 192.168.7.35